royalbhati/FireYourNeurons.github.io/README.md

 ║ Unspecified ╬      3         ║ 50       ║
 ╚═════════════╩════════════════╩══════════╝
 ```
 Now Male is assigned to 1 ,Female to 2 and so on but does that make any sense?
+I mean are those values appropriate representation of Gender column?

+**A BIG NO !**

-Algorithm will interpret that Female is higher than Male
+Algorithm will interpret that Female is higher than Male as 2>1
 Is it a valid interpretation?

-Sorry Feminists but **NO** its not
+Sorry Feminists but **NO** its not!

+_jokes apart_
-That does not really make any sense in terms of value and feature because all of them are completely independent features.

-Algorithm will continue building its prediction on these interpretation and it won't end good
+That does not really make any sense in terms of value because all of them are completely independent features.Algorithm will continue building its prediction based on these interpretation and it won't predict accurate results

+**So what should we do?**

-so we need to Encode every caegorical value into separate binary variables.
+We need to Encode every categorical value into separate binary variables.
 ```

 ╔════╦══════╦══════╦════════╦